 - Positive impacts on personal mental and/or physical health (76%)

 - Making it possible for at least one family member to continue school or enroll in job training (71%)

 Multigenerational Households come in all shapes and sizes.
 A few common types include:

 Three-generation: The most common multigenerational household arrangement consists of three generations – typically one or more working-age adults, one or more of their children (who may also be adults), and either aging parent(s) or grandchildren.

 Two adult generations: Most two-generation households consist of parent(s) and child(ren) under the ages of 18 to 22.
-However, households with “boomerangs” are on the rise – grown children who because of unemployment, underemployment or other reasons return to their childhood household.
+However, this also includes parents moving in with adult children.

-Four-generation: Once a rarity except in some lower-income ethnic communities, the four- or even five-generation household – parents, grandparents, great-grandparents, adult children, their children – is more commonplace and socioeconomically significant.
+Four-generation: Once a rarity except in some lower-income ethnic communities, the four- or even five-generation household – parents, grandparents, great-grandparents, adult children, their children – is more commonplace.